sean-techie/requirement-analysis/README.md

 -User registration

 # Non-funtional Requirements
-- This describes how the system should perform.
+-This describes how the system should perform.
 # Examples:
 -Performance